Data Storage

 # In-Memory

-• Cache Service HA: no
+- Cache Service HA:

-• Data Store HA: no
+- Data Store HA:

-• Data Persistence: no
+- Data Persistence:

-The default storage backend for databroker is memory based.
-This backend provides easy deployment semantics but is not persistent or highly available.
-Running more than one cache instance configured for memory backed storage is not supported and will lead to non-deterministic behavior.
+easy deployment semantics but is not persistent or highly available.
+Running more than one cache

 # Redis

-• Cache Service HA: yes
+- Cache Service HA:

-• Data Store HA: yes
+- Data Store HA:

-• Data Persistence: yes
+- Data Persistence:

-The Redis based backend supports multiple cache instances and persistence across restarts.
+instances and persistence across restarts.
 We recommend a dedicated redis instance for Pomerium to provide the strongest security and performance guarantees.

 # High Availability